 Homework and Exam Calendar

-6.1 Area and Surface Area - CURRENT UNIT
+6.1 Area and Surface Area - Complete

 In this unit, students learn to find areas of polygons by decomposing, rearranging, and composing shapes.
 They learn to understand and use the terms “base” and “height,” and find areas of parallelograms and triangles.
 Students approximate areas of non-polygonal regions by polygonal regions.
 They represent polyhedra with nets and find their surface areas

-6.2 Introducing Ratios
+6.2 Introducing Ratios - Complete

 In this unit, students learn to understand and use the terms “ratio,” “rate,” “equivalent ratios,” “per,” “at this rate,” “constant speed,” and “constant rate,” and to recognize when two ratios are or are not equivalent.
 They represent ratios as expressions, and represent equivalent ratios with double number line diagrams, tape diagrams, and tables.
 They use these terms and representations in reasoning about situations involving color mixtures, recipes, unit pricing, and constant speed.

-6.3 Unit Rates and Percentages
+6.3 Unit Rates and Percentages - Current Unit

 In this unit, students learn to understand and use the terms “unit rate,” “speed,” “pace,” “percent,” and “percentage,” and recognize that equivalent ratios have equal unit rates.
 They represent percentages with tables, tape diagrams, and double number line diagrams, and as expressions.
 They use these terms and representations in reasoning about situations involving unit price, constant speed, and measurement conversion.